 Stochastic Currents

-The statistical mechanics implications of this work was discussed in (Catanzaro et al., 2016) and (Catanzaro et al., 2016).
-A mathematical generalization was pursued in (Catanzaro et al., 2020).
+Beyond topology, there are also statistical mechanics implications of these processes.
+Quantization of currents and their relationship to nonequilibrium steady states are explored in (Catanzaro et al., 2016) and (Catanzaro et al., 2016).
+A mathematical generalization to a broader class of hypercurrents is pursued in (Catanzaro et al., 2020).

 References